Volume Sizing and Count

 Knowing these factors, we can make these points about SIOC and the FlashArray:

-- SIOC is not going to be particularly helpful if there is host-side queueing since it does not take host-induced additional latency into account.
+- SIOC is not going to be particularly helpful if there is host-side queuing since it does not take host-induced latency into account.
 This (the ESXi device queue) is generally where most of the latency is introduced in a FlashArray environment.

-- The FlashArray will rarely have sustained latency above 1 ms, so this threshold will not be reached for any meaningful amount of time on a FlashArray volume so SIOC will never kick in
+- The FlashArray will rarely have sustained latency above 1 ms, thus reducing the likely hood that this threshold will be reached for any meaningful amount of time on a FlashArray volume.

 - A single FlashArray volume does not have a queue limit, so it can handle quite a high number of outstanding I/O and throughput (especially reads), therefore SIOC and its random-read injector cannot identify FlashArray limits in meaningful ways.